ErikSeewald/Eriks-Wasp-Sim/README.md

 - [tinyobjloader v1.0.6](https://github.com/tinyobjloader/tinyobjloader/releases/tag/v1.0.6): Put `tiny_obj_loader.h` into `dependencies/`
 - [nlohmann-json v3.11.3](https://github.com/nlohmann/json/releases): Download the `json.hpp` file and put it into `dependencies/`
 - [imgui-1.90.4](https://github.com/ocornut/imgui/releases/tag/v1.90.4): Download the `imgui` folder and put it into `dependencies/`

-Windows only:
-- [glew-2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0/): Put the `glew-2.1.0` directory into `dependencies/`
-- [freeglut](https://www.transmissionzero.co.uk/software/freeglut-devel/): Download the MinGW Package and then put the `freeglut` directory into `dependencies`
-- [glm v1.0.0](https://github.com/g-truc/glm/releases): Download the `glm` folder and put it into `dependencies`

 ## Commands
 The Wasp-Sim uses a CLI that opens alongside the OpenGL window at startup.
 Type 'help' to see a list of available commands or look through [commands.json](assets/commands/Commands.json) for more information.